Blog

 If 2020 was the year of pivoting, forcing companies to move away from brick-and-mortar stores and in-person workflows to digital infrastructures, the key objective for 2021 is to find your niche and customer base in an increasingly competitive market.

 How can teams gain a competitive edge in a cutthroat fight against competitors?
 Data analytics is the key strategy to embrace and leverage.
+Collecting data is crucial for building an effective marketing tech stack.
 According to Deloitte, marketers can take control over their activities by designing robust customer data platforms.

 These tools will aggregate insights from all available sources (website, social media, email) and process them to give marketers a bigger picture of what audiences expect and ways to meet these expectations.